aliasghar53/fruit-ninja-with-hands/game/README.md

 # Create-Fruit-Ninja-Game-in-Python

-The objective of this project is to build a fruit ninja game with python.
-This game is built with the help of pygame module and basic concept of python.

-In this game, the user has to cut the fruits by touching the mouse on fruits.
-There are also bombs with fruits.
-If the mouse touches more than three bombs then the game will be over.
+Thanks to [GetProject-org for their replica of the Fruit Ninja game](https://github.com/GetProjects-org/Fruit-Ninja-Game-in-Python).
+It has been modified to work with the hands of the user instead of a mouse.